Akibisuto/direkuta/README.md

 **!!!Please note that Direkuta is not yet production ready, but can still be used!!!**

-*Direkuta's api could change, but I wouldn't expect much to (at most the router with change).*
+*Direkuta's api could change, but I wouldn't expect much to (at most the router will change).*

 ## Examples
 Below is a simple "Hello World!" example, this was used to test benchmarks.